Jk27172/Space-Dodger/README.md

 ## Assets & Resources
 - Unity built-in tools and particle systems
 - Sound effects from Pixabay (used under its license)
-- Third-party sprites used for educational and portfolio pirposes
+- Third-party sprites used for educational and portfolio purposes

 ---